takeshiimbert/JackoboLeChocobo/README.md

 ![alt text](https://github.com/JackoboLeChocobo/JackoboLeChocobo/blob/main/banner.jpg?raw=true)

 Trainer by day 🌇, Developer/Programmer by night 🌆 .
 Passionate about computing , electronics and video game content.
+I develop also Fenikkusu, a portable Linux OS that uses Debian as main core.

 Know as "Jackobo Le Chocobo" and "Akina Usagi" according to some contents.